Sharon commuters face a $35 increase for their MBTA commuter rail station quarterly parking pass starting this summer.

 Selectmen voted 2-1, with Selectman Walter "Joe" Roach opposed, to increase the $50 quarterly parking fee to $85, effective on the quarter starting July 1.
 Those passes will be available June 1.

-Hooper proposed doubling the fee to $100 -- starting Thursday -- as part of a plan to alleviate a parking crunch at the Upland Road station.
+-- starting Thursday -- as part of a plan to alleviate a parking crunch at the Upland Road station.
 Selectman William Heitin said about 100 to 120 Sharon households are "locked out from getting a quarterly parking pass," partly because some commuters buy the passes rather than pay the MBTA's $4 daily parking fee.
 Hooper said about 20 daily spaces are available.
 Heitin said Sharon's quarterly parking fee "hasn't increased in over 15 years."

 Several residents questioned implementing a $50 increase, given that commuters anticipate an MBTA fare hike.
 Some suggested a lower increase.

 They also questioned implementing the plan now, two days before passes go on sale at the Department of Public Works.
 An online sales system should be available for the following quarter, Heitin said.

 Heitin and Selectmen Chairman Richard Powell voted for setting the fee at $85.
 Residents already pay high taxes, and town officials are discussing , Powell said.